CollaborativeStateMachines/collaborativestatemachines.github.io/docs/learn/tutorial.md

 ## System overview

 In this tutorial, we model a railway crossing as a distributed safety system composed of a collaborating state machine.
-This example illustrates how CSM can capture reactive, distributed behavior in a way that is both precise and intuitive.
+This example illustrates how CSM can capture reactive, event-driven, stateful and distributed behavior in a way that is both precise and intuitive.

 A single crossing consists of four main components, each with a clear role in ensuring safety: